+- i.
 The training plan should include information about (1) target audiences for trainings and public awareness activities, (2) topics of trainings, (3) tentative dates or frequency of training events, and (4) the key staff involved in delivering training.
-The plan should also identify specific professional development opportunities for staff, including costs to attend local or national victim assistance or regional or national trafficking conferences.

-Costs dedicated to training, public awareness, and professional development activities must be detailed in the training plan and also included as line items within the appropriate categories of the Budget Detail Worksheet and Budget Narrative.
-Under this program, OVC recommends that a minimum of 2 percent (but no more than 5 percent) of the total project budget, including match funds, be dedicated to conducting training and public awareness activities and providing project staff with professional development opportunities.
+The plan should also identify specific professional development opportunities for staff, including costs to attend local or national victim assistance or regional or national trafficking conferences. - ii.
+Costs dedicated to training, public awareness, and professional development activities must be detailed in the training plan and also included as line items within the appropriate categories of the Budget Detail Worksheet and Budget Narrative. - Under this program, OVC recommends that a minimum of 2 percent (but no more than 5 percent) of the total project budget, including match funds, be dedicated to conducting training and public awareness activities and providing project staff with professional development opportunities (including travel costs, staff time, and speaker fees, if applicable).
+Please note that required attendance at DOJ grantee and/kick off meetings, or participation at conferences or workshops, are not considered part of training costs. - As with the evaluation costs, it is strongly recommended that the training plan includes a chart to illustrate the breakdown of federal funds and match amounts for each project staff person, consultant, and contractual entity that will devote effort towards training activities.
+The Budget Detail Worksheet and Budget Narrative should match the amounts shown on the chart.
+It must be clear where these numbers are pulled from within the budget. - iii.
 An agency that receives both OVC funds and HHS funding through the Rescue & Restore Victims of Human Trafficking Regional Program for training and public awareness activities must describe how activities and data collection on these projects will be tracked separately to avoid duplication.

 Note: All training hosted by the applicant organization with funds awarded through this cooperative agreement would be subject to regulations, policies, and guidance outlined on the OJP Website at www.ojp.gov/funding/confcost.htm.
 This includes the requirement to obtain specific DOJ prior approval at least 120 days before the date of a conference, training, or other formal event planned and implemented with the use of grant funds.
 The training plan submitted within the application program narrative should include the submission of requests for DOJ prior approval.
-For additional conference information, see Section B on page 10.
+For additional conference information, see page 12.

 g.
-MOUs, Letters of Intent, and Subcontracts/Subgrants (Attachment 9)
+MOUs, Letters of Intent, and Subcontracts/Subgrants (Attachment 13)

-For services to be provided by project partners, the applicant must name the project partner that will provide the specific service in the program narrative, and include, as an attachment to the application, a subcontract/subgrant, Letter of Intent, or Memorandum of Understanding (MOU) describing the commitment from that organization to perform a specific service, and a description of the fee for the service or cost to the grant for each service.
-If services are to be provided as in-kind match, pro bono, or at no-cost to the grant, this must be clearly stated in the MOU, Letter of Intent, or subcontract/subgrant.
+For services to be provided by project partners, applicants must provice subcontracts/subgrants, Letters of Intent, or MOUs describing the commitment from that organization to provide the specialized service(s) and the fee for the service or cost to the grant for each service.
+If services are to be provided as in-kind match, pro bono, government-subsidized programs, or at no cost to the grant, this must be clearly stated in the MOU, Letter of Intent, or subcontract/subgrant.
+Subagreements must be a fee-for-service agreement, and submitted as one separate attachment to the application.
+The following information must be included in these types of documents: